 The FMLA also provides certain military family leave entitlements.
 Eligible employees may take FMLA leave for specified reasons related to certain military deployments of their family members.
 Additionally, they may take up to 26 weeks of FMLA leave in a single 12-month period to care for a covered servicemember with a serious injury or illness.

 FMLA is protected time off of work; it does not pay your wages and can be taken for several reasons.
 Receiving FMLA benefits does not reduce or impact your workers’ compensation benefits in any way.

-Many times, when an injured worker has been taken off of work for an extended period of time, their employers will require them to fill out FMLA paperwork as well.
+When an injured worker has been taken off of work for an extended period of time, their employers will require them to fill out FMLA paperwork as well.
 This simply means that for the period of FMLA taken, you job is protected for that time frame.
 Once the FMLA expires, there is no more protected time off of work.